 No Parmesan?
 Add cheddar or Asiago in its place.
 Bacon or prosciutto could replace the pancetta, or eliminate it entirely for a vegetarian option.

-A mere two ounces of pancetta and one-third a cup of Parmesan provide a sizable flavor punch, while the bulk of this meal is made up of protein-rich eggs and nutrient-dense vegetables.
+A mere two ounces of pancetta and one-third cup of Parmesan provide a sizable flavor punch, and the bulk of this meal is made up of protein-rich eggs and nutrient-dense vegetables.

 - 1 tablespoon milk

-kosher salt and freshly ground pepper
+- Kosher salt and freshly ground pepper

-2 ounces diced pancetta
+- 2 ounces diced pancetta

-6 ounces kale, stems finely diced and leaves chopped
+- 6 ounces kale, stems finely diced and leaves chopped

-1/3 cup chopped onion
+- 1/3 cup chopped onion

-1 tablespoon olive oil
+- 1 tablespoon olive oil

-2 tablespoons pine nuts
+- 2 tablespoons pine nuts

 In a 10-inch non-stick frying pan, cook the pancetta over medium heat until it starts to brown, about 2-3 minutes.
 Add the kale stems and onion and cook, stirring occasionally, until tender, 2-4 minutes more.
-Add the kale leaves and a pinch of salt and pepper, cover, and cook until leaves begin to wilt, about 2 minutes.
+Add the kale leaves and another pinch of salt and pepper, cover, and cook until leaves begin to wilt, about 2 minutes.

 Uncover the pan, reduce the heat to medium-low, and add olive oil.
-Pour in egg mixture and pine nuts and cook, stirring gently, until the eggs begin to set but do not begin to scramble.
+Pour in the egg mixture and pine nuts and cook, stirring gently, until the eggs begin to set but do not begin to scramble.
 When the eggs are just set, stir in the Parmesan and cook 2-3 minutes more or until the eggs begin to set around the edges.
 Transfer the pan to the oven and bake until the eggs are just set in the middle, about five minutes.
 If desired, broil one minute, watching closely, to brown lightly on top.